Finite-Sample Optimal Estimation and Inference on Average Treatment Effects Under Unconfoundedness: Introduction

+In contrast, without conditioning on the treatment and covariates, the problem is more difficult: while upper and lower bounds for the rate of convergence have been developed \citep{robins_semiparametric_2009}, efficiency bounds that are sharp in finite samples remain elusive.
+Whether one should condition on the treatment and covariates when evaluating estimators and \acp{CI} is itself an interesting question.
+A previous version of this paper \citep[][Section 6.4]{ArKo18ate} considers this question in the context of our empirical application, and \citet{AbImZh14,aaiw14} give a discussion in related settings.
+Since our \acp{CI} are valid unconditionally, they can be used in either setting.\footnote{While we focus on a treatment effect that conditions on realized covariates in the sample, our approach can also be used to construct \acp{CI} for the population \ac{ATE}\@; see~\Cref{sec:pate}.}

-The remainder of this paper is organized as follows. \Cref{results_sec} presents the model and gives the main finite-sample results. \Cref{practical_implementation_sec} considers practical implementation issues. \Cref{sec:asymptotic-results} presents asymptotic results. \Cref{extensions_sec} discusses some possible extensions of our results. \Cref{nsw_sec} discusses an application to the NSW data.
-Additional results, proofs and details of results given in the main text are given in appendices and the supplemental materials.
+The remainder of this paper is organized as follows. \Cref{results_sec} presents the model and gives the main finite-sample results. \Cref{practical_implementation_sec} considers practical implementation issues. \Cref{sec:asymptotic-results} presents asymptotic results. \Cref{nsw_sec} discusses an application to the \ac{NSW}.
+Additional results, details, and proofs are collected in the appendices and the supplemental materials.